 CAUTION!
 The AGP Pro slot is shipped with a safety tab on the 20-pin bay for use with AGP cards without a retention notch.
-DO NOT remove this tab if you will be using such cards; removing may cause these cards to shift, which may cause damage to your card, slot, and motherboard.
-Remove
+DO NOT remove this tab if you will be using such cards.
+Remove the tab ONLY when you will be using an AGP Pro card.
+Use a rigid tip, such as a pen tip, to dislodge and remove the tab

-ONLY when you will be using an AGP Pro card.
 Use a rigid tip, such as a pen tip, to dislodge and remove the tab from the bay.